bitrockteam/bitrock-website/src/blog/getting-started-with-react-push-based-architecture.md

 tags: []

 ---
 When approaching the React world, using Redux or MobX as state management is almost automatic.
-Or, in any case, the libraries change, but the basic architecture doesn’t: it is always something similar to the Redux Pattern with reducers, actions, selector, middlewares, etc.
+Or, in any case, the libraries change, but the basic architecture doesn’t: it is always something similar to the Redux Pattern with reducers, actions, selector, middleware, etc.

 But is there the possibility of using a different architecture?
 Something with RxJs as with Angular?
 By doing some research, it seems so.
 Let's see more in detail what we are talking about.